cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

 -  grant access to the relevant staff member(s), for an appropriate time period, after notifying the data owner.
-This applies to datasets and projects directly administrated by DAP.
+This applies to datasets and projects directly administered by DAP.

 -  request access to the datasets and/or projects, using the `Identity Management system`_.
-This applies to datasets and projects *not* administrated by DAP.
+This applies to datasets and projects *not* administered by DAP.

 A formal data access request will also be made in cases where DAP staff member participate in the scientific exploitation of protected data,